rohanb2018/carracing_obstacles/README.md

 Note that the time limit of 1000 timesteps is to ensure that behavior is identical to that of the built-in CarRacing-v0 environment.

+When we call `env.step(action)`, the returned info dictionary includes the following keys:
+- `num_obstacles`: total number of obstacles in the track
+- `num_collisions`: total number of collisions with obstacles (note that we can collide with the same obstacle more than once)